vpereira/brucutu/README.md

     - Heuristic switching among protocols to evade monitoring systems
     - parallelism
     - quiet mode
-    - native support to tor with some advanced features
     - add more protocols
     - connect to graphite and maybe grafana to better monitoring